Singapore Citizenship Application Filing Guide

 Step 2: Application and Supporting Documents Preparation

 After evaluating your eligibility and concluding that you are qualified to apply for Singapore citizenship, download the necessary application forms as below:

-You will need to complete the application form and prepare all the necessary supporting documents as indicated in the documents you downloaded above.
+You will need to complete the application form and prepare all necessary supporting documents as indicated in the documents you have downloaded from the links above.
 Make sure you have a photocopy and the original for each of the documents.
 Normally, you will be required to prepare the following documents:

 - Existing passport

 - Educational certificates (high school and above)

 - Death Certificate of ex-spouse, proof of child/children’s custody from previous marriage, if applicable